simoncblyth/env/db/bdbxml/qxml/README.txt

    * python resolver palm off to swigged C++ resolver ?
    * separate ns for python and swigged C++ for implementation comparisons

-* on writing xml into dbxml containers fill in created/modified/owner metadata

 * configuration of dbxml indices

 * logging/verbosity control